Self-Guided Backcountry Skiing at Val d’Irène and FQME Sites

 There are two ways to access the white zone.
-First, you can take the ski lift and then go down part of trail #1 (La Familiale) before using climbing skins to access the white zone on the southeast slope.
-You can also get there from the main lodge with snowshoes or using climbing skins.
+First, you can take the ski lift and then go down part of trail #1 (La Familiale) before skinning up to access the white zone on the southeast slope.
+You can also get there from the main lodge with snowshoes or by skinning.
 Since the area is at risk for avalanches, be sure to check with the patrol service before setting off for a day of backcountry skiing.
 You should also be aware of the rules for enjoying the white zone.

 Below are five sites affiliated with the FQME, an organization that promotes rock climbing and backcountry skiing in the province of Québec.
 These sites are accessible to FQME annual members or to those who have paid a one-day membership fee at a self-registration station at the entrance to an access trail.
 These memberships provide accident, disability and liability insurance, which protects skiers and prevents site landowners from being held liable in the event of an accident.